Washington (state): Politics

 The state is typically thought of as politically divided by the Cascade Mountains, with Western Washington being liberal (particularly the I-5 Corridor) and Eastern Washington being conservative.
-Washington has voted for the Democratic presidential nominee in every election since 1988.

-Although the Eastern half of the state votes heavily Republican, the overwhelming Democratic dominance in the Seattle metropolitan area has turned Washington into a reliably blue state.
-Michael Dukakis narrowly won Washington in 1988, and Democrats have won the state in every presidential election since, and by safe margins since 2008.
+Although the eastern half of the state votes heavily Republican, the overwhelming Democratic dominance in the Seattle metropolitan area has turned Washington into a reliably blue state.
+It is considered part of the Blue wall of states that have voted Democratic in every presidential election since 1992.
+This voting streak began with Democrat Michael Dukakis narrowly capturing Washington in 1988.
+The state has since turned much more solidly blue, beginning with Obama's landslide victory in 2008, and Democrats winning the state by double digits in every subsequent presidential election.
+In 2024, Washington had the smallest swing to the right of any state, swinging by just 1%, compared to the national swing of about 6%.

 Washington was considered a key swing state in 1968, and it was the only western state to give its electoral votes to Democratic nominee Hubert Humphrey over his Republican opponent Richard Nixon.
 Washington was considered a part of the 1994 Republican Revolution, and had the biggest pick-up in the house for Republicans, who picked up seven of Washington's nine House seats.
 However, this dominance did not last for long, as Democrats picked up one seat in the 1996 election, and two more in 1998, giving the Democrats a 5–4 majority.

-The governorship is held by Democrat Jay Inslee, who was elected to his first term in the 2012 gubernatorial election and, after the 2020 election, became the first incumbent in more than 40 years to be elected for a third term.
 In 2013 and 2014, both houses of the Washington State Legislature (the Washington Senate and the Washington House of Representatives) were controlled by Democrats.
 The state senate was under Republican control, due to two Democrats' joining Republicans to form the Majority Coalition Caucus.
 After the 2014 elections, the Democrats retained control of the House, while Republicans took a majority in the Senate without the need for a coalition.
 In November 2017, a special election gave Democrats a one-seat majority in the Senate and complete control over state government.
 Since then, in the 2018 election, the Democrats have only expanded their majorities.